jerryzz668/YOLOX/README.md

 <details>
 <summary>Demo</summary>

 Step1.
-Download a pretrained model from the benchmark table.
+Download a pretrained model from the benchmark table. **then only modify tools/modify_args.py**

 Step2.
 Use either -n or -f to specify your detector's config.
 For example: